po2xel/vkpp/README.md

 ### [Mesh Renderer](Sample/MeshRenderer/)
 <img src="./Sample/MeshRenderer/MeshRenderer.png" height="108px" align="right">
 Uses assimp to load a mesh from a common 3D format.
-Them mesh data is then converted to a fixed layout matching the shader vertex attribute bindings.<br
+The mesh data is then converted to a fixed layout matching the shader vertex attribute bindings.<br

 [Voyager 1 and 2](https://voyager.jpl.nasa.gov/) are the most distant human-made objects.
 They are exploring where nothing from Earth has flown before.